What to do in Kotor: the Most Picturesque Town in Montenegro

 I tried to hike it after hearing stories of other people who've done this, as it's a popular activity and everyone I've met in Kotor arrived there with hopes to take this hike.
 But I gave up half way - it felt too dangerous, so I just went to the Kotor Fortress the easier way ( read below).

-2. Walk up to Kotor Fortress along the City Walls walk.
+2. Walk up to Kotor Fortress along the City Walls walk, you will end up in Kotor fortress again, but this is an easier way to get there.
 Kotor has well-preserved city walls that stretch 4.5 kilometers long.
 Most people take this hike for the views of Kotor Bay and pretty rooftops of Kotor old town.

-If you have already explored the Church of Our Lady of Remedy, you were halfway to reaching Kotor Fortress and St. John's Castle.
+If you have already explored the Church of Our Lady of Remedy, you were halfway to reaching Kotor Fortress (St. John's Castle).
 Read here about how long the hike takes and where it starts.

 3. Visit Lovcen National Park.
 This would be a good case for renting a car.
 Drive on a winding mountain road for 40 minutes to reach Lovcen National Park.
 You can also arrange for a local car ride.